International Nutrition Internships in Peru

 - START DATES: Flexible

-Many families in the Sacred Valley have been affected by malnutrition and have nutritional deficiencies and Projects Abroad is working closely with the local councils in Cusco and specific health centres in order to support them.
+Many families in the Sacred Valley have been affected by malnutrition and have nutritional deficiencies and Projects Abroad is working closely with the local authorities in the Huayopata District.
+They run an integral food security program with nutritional, early stimulation, and care activities in order to overcome early childhood development problems and support local families in the Lucumayo Valley.
+Many of these families have been affected by malnutrition and who suffer from nutritional deficiencies.
 As an intern, you will contribute toward important on-going work that will impact the lives of many people in the Sacred Valley.

 You can get involved in a variety of activities, from distributing nutritious food, to leading workshops and empowering communities with education.
 Interns should speak intermediate Spanish, but no other experience is needed, so you can get involved as part of a gap year, career break, or extended vacation.

 Malnutrition rates in Peru have long been a source of concern, with nearly a third of Peruvian children living in rural areas currently suffering from chronic malnutrition.
-In 2010 the province of Cusco, where we are based, had the fourth highest proportion of children under 5 suffering from it in Peru.
+In 2010 the province of Cusco had the fourth highest proportion of children under 5 suffering from it in Peru.

-This program aims to alleviate malnourishment by improving nutritional awareness and providing Projects Abroad interns with meaningful first-hand experience in nutritional work in a developing country.
+This program aims to alleviate malnourishment and lack of early development by improving nutritional awareness, care, and stimulation activities to mothers while providing Projects Abroad interns with meaningful first-hand experience in nutritional work in a developing country.

 Interning on the Nutrition Project in Peru with Projects Abroad

-You will find yourself working alongside a local nutritionist from the health clinic.
-Your work will be diverse and you may help with home visits, health check-ups, and awareness campaigns, as well as developing educational materials.
+You will find yourself working alongside technicians (doing home visits and health check-ups) and a local nutritionist from the program.
+Your work will be diverse and you may also help with awareness campaigns as well as developing educational materials.